umgbhalla/starred/README.md

 ## TypeScript

+- [AndrewWalsh/openapi-devtools](https://github.com/AndrewWalsh/openapi-devtools) - Effortlessly discover API behaviour with a Chrome extension that automatically generates OpenAPI specifications in real time for any app or website
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A next-generation Python notebook: explore data, build tools, deploy apps!
 - [anyproto/anytype-ts](https://github.com/anyproto/anytype-ts) - Official Anytype client for MacOS, Linux, and Windows
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions